Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

-The term ``open'' can have different meanings in the context of LLMs. \citeauthor{widder2024open} discuss three types of openness: transparency, reusability, and extensibility~\cite{widder2024open}.
-They also discuss what openness in AI can and cannot provide.
-Moreover, the \emph{Open Source Initiative} (OSI) \cite{OSIAI2024} provides a definition of open-source AI that serves as a useful framework for evaluating the openness of AI models.
-In simple terms, according to OSI, open-source AI means that one has access to everything needed to use the AI, which includes that it is possible to understand, modify, share, retrain, and recreate it.
+The term ``open'' can have different meanings in the context of LLMs. \citeauthor{widder2024open} discuss three types of openness (i.e., transparency, reusability, and extensibility) and what openness can and cannot provide~\cite{widder2024open}.
+The \emph{Open Source Initiative} (OSI)~\cite{OSIAI2024} defines open-source AI as having access to everything needed to understand, modify, share, retrain, and recreate the model.